electric-cloud-community/EC-zOSMF/README.md

 You can use this operation to delete sequential and partitioned data sets on a z/OS system.

+## Jobs - Spool files list

+You can use this operation to list the spool files for a batch job on z/OS.

 # Building the plugin